ghapsara/guruhhapsara.dev/src/content/2023-08-27-bff-design-pattern/index.md

 The farther the lesser opportunity of being with enriched information.
 If this is true, then mingling APIs from a bunch of servers doesn’t seem to belong at the frontend side.

-Once again the benefit of having backend for this, they can coordinate under close environments, they will have more information as more data sources become reachable.
+Once again the benefit of having backend for this, servers can coordinate under close environments, they would have more information as more data sources become reachable.

 Moreover, we have an ability to scale our computations in and out both sufficiently and conditionally given the luxury of server infrastructure.
 More variables are under our feet.